Prepared by the New Zealand High Commission in Singapore

 The following alternative protein research and development efforts underway in Singapore:

-- TurtleTree Labs: aims to produce all components of milk through culturing mammary cells in-vitro and inducing their natural ability to lactate.
+- TurtleTree Labs(external link): aims to produce all components of milk through culturing mammary cells in-vitro and inducing their natural ability to lactate.
 Plans are for the product to be brought to market in early 2021.

 On 1 December, the Singapore Food Agency (SFA) approved the public sale of Eat Just’s cell-grown chicken in Singapore.
 This is the first regulatory approval of a cultured meat product in the world.